-Every great university, especially one nearing its 150th birthday, develops beloved traditions that draw its students, faculty, staff, and alumni together.
+Every great university develops beloved traditions that draw its students, faculty, staff, and alumni together.
 From the classical, Latin-inscribed university seal to the joyous Waving the Wheat, KU cherishes its distinctive identity.

 Perhaps the best-known KU tradition is the Jayhawk itself — a hybrid of blue jay and sparrow hawk that epitomized the quarrelsome pre-Civil War settlers on the Kansas frontier.
 It's been identified with KU since our founding, morphing from a long-legged smiler through a pugnacious war bird to the 194r "happy Jayhawk" that represents us today.